courtcraw/mesadu_wdbinaries/docs/lab2.md

 ## Task 0: Download files
 Choose your mass and accretion rate from the [google spreadsheet of options](https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit#gid=1651867869), then download correct the WD initial model from the [github repo](https://github.com/courtcraw/mesadu_wdbinaries). (test some of the different masses)

+### Bonus task: pgstar inist

+You may choose to download the <code>inlist_pgstar</code> file from the [github repo](https://github.com/courtcraw/mesadu_wdbinaries) if you wish.
+It will contain a nicely formatted pgstar grid for all your viewing needs.
+Alternatively, you may generate your own if you prefer.
+We recommend the following panels: Abundances, T-Rho and Mdot vs star age (see history_panels).

 ## Task 1: Generate your inlist
 Start by copying the <code>$MESA_DIR/star/work</code> directory.
 Make the following edits to your inlist